Tesla 4Q earnings fall short of analyst estimates as company warns of lower sales growth this year | News Channel 3-12

 AP Auto Writer

-DETROIT (AP) — Tesla’s net income more than doubled last quarter thanks to a one-time tax benefit but it warned of “notably lower” sales growth this year.
+DETROIT (AP) — Tesla’s net income more than doubled last quarter thanks to a big one-time tax benefit, but it warned of “notably lower” sales growth this year.

-The Austin, Texas, vehicle, solar panel and battery maker said its net income was $7.93 billion from October through December, compared with $3.69 billion a year earlier.
+The Austin, Texas, electric vehicle, solar panel and battery maker said Wednesday that its net income was $7.93 billion from October through December, compared with $3.69 billion a year earlier.

 But excluding one-time items such as the $5.9 billion noncash tax benefit for deferred tax assets, the company made $2.49 billion, or 71 cents per share.
-That was down 39% from a year ago and short of analyst estimates.
-Data provider FactSet said analysts expected earnings of 73 cents per share.
+That was down 39% from a year ago and short of analyst estimates of 73 cents per share according to FactSet.

+Chief Financial Officer Vaibhav Taneja said the change in asset valuation would raise the company’s taxes.

 Tesla reported quarterly revenue of $25.17 billion, up 3% from a year earlier but also below analyst estimates of $25.64 billion.